Documents may be filed with the Council by e-mail, fax, postal or courier delivery, or in person as follows:

 The Council may take preliminary or interim steps to resolve a dispute by issuing Orders as the Council may find appropriate.

-The action of the Council to resolve a complaint following an OAL Initial Decision or a Council proceeding is a Final Decision that constitutes the GRC's final determination on the issues raised in the Complaint.
+The action of the Council to resolve a complaint following an OAL Initial Decision or a Council proceeding is either an Interim Order or a Final Decision that constitutes the GRC's determination on the issues raised in the Complaint.

-An Order or Final Decision shall be reduced to writing in the form of an Order.
-An order shall take effect in 14 business days from the date of receipt of the Council's Order unless otherwise provided by the Council.
-The Executive Director shall provide the participants a copy of the Order in a timely manner.
+An Interim Order or Final Decision shall be reduced to writing.
+The Executive Director shall provide the participants a copy of the Order or Decision in a timely manner.

 Stays